vista-art/fragmentcolor/README.md

 # FragmentColor

-[FragmentColor](https://fragmentcolor.org) is a cross-platform GPU programming library implemented in Rust and [wgpu](https://wgpu.rs).
+[FragmentColor](https://fragmentcolor.org) is a cross-platform GPU programming library that is both **easy to use** and powerful enough to leverage modern GPU features.

+The API encourages a simple shader composition workflow.
+You can use **WGSL** or **GLSL** shaders for visual consistency across platforms, while avoiding the verbosity of modern GPU APIs.

 It has bindings for [**JavaScript**](./README_JS.md) (WASM), [**Python**](./README_PY.md), and draft support for **Swift** and **Kotlin**.
 It targets each platform's native graphics API: **Vulkan**, **Metal**, **DirectX**, **OpenGL**, **WebGL**, and **WebGPU**.
 See [Platform Support](#platform-support) for details.

-The API encourages a simple shader composition workflow.
-You can use **WGSL** or **GLSL** shaders for visual consistency across platforms, while avoiding the verbosity of modern GPU APIs.

 Check the website for the Getting Started guide and full reference:

 - **Documentation:** <https://fragmentcolor.org/welcome>
 - **API Reference:** <https://fragmentcolor.org/api>

-> ⚠️ Status
+> [!NOTE] Status
 >
-> FragmentColor is still maturing.
-Expect minor versions to introduce changes as features evolve.
+> iOS and Android support is not available yet, but planned for version **v0.10.8**.
 > See the [Roadmap](https://github.com/vista-art/fragmentcolor/blob/main/ROADMAP.md) and [Changelog](https://github.com/vista-art/fragmentcolor/blob/main/CHANGELOG.md) for details.

 ## Install